 Quora is, by a wide margin, the largest writing platform on the Internet with built-in monetization tools.

-Which means, in theory, it has the most earning potential for writers/creators.
+This means, in theory, it has the most earning potential for writers/creators.

-If Quora is 10x the size of Medium, and even the most-successful writers on Medium barely earn $10,000/month, then it’s reasonable to assume there will be a handful of writers on Quora who (again, IN THEORY) reach $100,000 per month (or more) in earnings.
+If Quora is 10x the size of Medium, and even the most successful writers on Medium barely earn $10,000/month, then it’s reasonable to assume there will be a handful of writers on Quora who (again, IN THEORY) reach $100,000 per month (or more) in earnings.